 Updated August 6, 2021

 - Week 41 Pregnancy and Beyond: Postterm Pregnancy

 Week 41 Pregnancy and Beyond: Waiting

 You’ve spent a very long time with a particular date in mind.
 You’ve been counting toward that due date.
-And knowing your baby could come early, you were probably on alert for weeks before it.
-For many moms, the long baby wait can turn excitement and anticipation into frustration.
+And knowing that your baby could come early, you were probably on alert for weeks before your due date.
+For many moms, the long wait for baby’s arrival can turn excitement and anticipation into frustration.

 Full Term vs Overdue